-There are several other plotting tools within the amp.analysis module, including plot_parity() for making parity plots, plot_error() for making error plots, and plot_sensitivity() for examining the sensitivity of the model output to the model parameters.
+There are several other plotting tools within the amp.analysis module, including plot_parity_and_error() for making parity and error plots, and plot_sensitivity() for examining the sensitivity of the model output to the model parameters.
 These modules should produce plots like below; in the order parity, error, and sensitivity from left to right.
 See the module autodocumentation for details.